Securitization: Motives for securitization

-Advantages to issuer
+Advantages to Originator

 Reduces funding costs: Through securitization, a company rated BB but with AAA worthy cash flow would be able to borrow at possibly AAA rates.
 This is the number one reason to securitize a cash flow and can have tremendous impacts on borrowing costs.
 The difference between BB debt and AAA debt can be multiple hundreds of basis points.
 For example, Moody's downgraded Ford Motor Credit's rating in January 2002, but senior automobile backed securities, issued by Ford Motor Credit in January 2002 and April 2002, continue to be rated AAA because of the strength of the underlying collateral and other credit enhancements.

 Reduces asset-liability mismatch: "Depending on the structure chosen, securitization can offer perfect matched funding by eliminating funding exposure in terms of both duration and pricing basis."
 Essentially, in most banks and finance companies, the liability book or the funding is from borrowings.
 This often comes at a high cost.
 Securitization allows such banks and finance companies to create a self-funded asset book.

 Lower capital requirements: Some firms, due to legal, regulatory, or other reasons, have a limit or range that their leverage is allowed to be.
 By securitizing some of their assets, which qualifies as a sale for accounting purposes, these firms will be able to remove assets from their balance sheets while maintaining the "earning power" of the assets.

 Locking in profits: For a given block of business, the total profits have not yet emerged and thus remain uncertain.
 Once the block has been securitized, the level of profits has now been locked in for that company, thus the risk of profit not emerging, or the benefit of super-profits, has now been passed on.

 Transfer risks (credit, liquidity, prepayment, reinvestment, asset concentration): Securitization makes it possible to transfer risks from an entity that does not want to bear it, to one that does.
 Two good examples of this are catastrophe bonds and Entertainment Securitizations.
 Similarly, by securitizing a block of business (thereby locking in a degree of profits), the company has effectively freed up its balance to go out and write more profitable business.